-Professor Chandra is the author of Negotiating Leviathan: Making Tribes and States in Modern India (Stanford University Press, 2023) and is working on a second book project on nationalism and democracy in postcolonial India.
+Professor Chandra is the author of Resistance as Negotiation: Making States and Tribes in the Margins of Modern India (Stanford University Press, 2024) and is working on a second book project on nationalism and democracy in postcolonial India.
 His work has been published in Law & Society Review, Social Movement Studies, New Political Science, Critical Sociology, Journal of Contemporary Asia, Contemporary South Asia, the Indian Economic and Social History Review, and Modern Asian Studies.
 He has co-edited volumes and journal issues on self-making in modern South Asia, subaltern politics and the state in modern India, caste relations in Eastern India, social movements across rural India today, and transnational circularities across the Indian Ocean.

 Before coming to Doha, he held a prestigious research fellowship at the Max Planck Institute for the Study of Religious and Ethnic Diversity in Goettingen, Germany.
 Professor Chandra has received grants from the American Institute of Indian Studies, the European Research Council, and the Qatar National Research Fund.